Scoring System

 IdeaTwister uses a granular 0–10 scoring system across five commercial dimensions to help you objectively evaluate business variations.

-Every variation produced by IdeaTwister is passed through a validation agent that assigns scores based on real-time market research and strategic heuristics.
-The final Confidence Score is the arithmetic mean of these five dimensions.
+Every variation produced by IdeaTwister passes through a validation pass that assigns scores based on real-time market research and strategic heuristics.
+The final Confidence Score is a weighted composite of these five dimensions, rounded to one decimal place, and is guaranteed to match the Composite row in the per-variation score table.

-How badly does the buyer need this right now?
+The question: How badly does the buyer need this right now, and is the moment right?

 | Score | Signal | Example |